Master Award in

 If a learner is not from a predominantly English-speaking country, proof of English language proficiency must be provided.

-- Common European Framework of Reference (CEFR) level B2 or equivalent
+- Common European Framework of Reference (CEFR) level B2 or equivalent;

-- Or A minimum TOEFL score of 101 or IELTS 6.5; Reading and Writing must be at 6.5 or equivalent
+- Or A minimum TOEFL score of 101 or IELTS 5.5; Reading and Writing must be at 5.5 or equivalent.

 Certified Documents:

-- e-Certificate from the London Academy of Sciences
+- e-Certificate from the UK eUni Worldwide (UKeU);

-- Hard copy certificate from the London Academy of Sciences
+- Hard copy certificate from UK eUni Worldwide (UKeU) (Optional);

-Because the program is accredited and recognized, students can easily use certified in the working environment and have many opportunities for career advancement.
-In addition, in case if you want to study for a university degree, students can convert all credits and the full tuition fee when participating in the program University Partners.
+Because the course is accredited and recognized, learners can easily use their qualifications in the workplace and enjoy many opportunities for career advancement.
+In addition, if you wish to pursue a degree from UKeU and/or a Partner University, all credits and 50% paid tuition fees can be transferred.

-The London Academy of Sciences’ Master Award means:
+The UKeU’ Master Award means:

 - Level 10 certificate of Scottish Credit and Qualifications Framework (SCQF)